Help to clear mucus (phlegm) for the relief of coughing, soreness and throat congestion.

 Nasal congestion, coughing and phlegm are very common symptoms experienced during pregnancy.
 Fluctuating hormone levels and estrogen are known to exacerbate mucus production and can cause the mucus to get very thick or thin.
 Self-care is usually the best approach for handling these issues.
 Avoid environmental irritants as much as possible.
 Be sure to stay hydrated, and avoid caffeinated beverages, which can lead to dehydration.
 Sleep with your head elevated, and use a warm steam vaporizer to help make coughs more productive.

 Help for Coughing Mucus and Phlegm

 Treatment of a persistent cough and phlegm involves using a good cough mixture recommended by your pharmacist or prescribed by your doctor.
 Avoid using over-the-counter cough suppressants as they may not be the most suitable product.
 Expectorants and mucolytics may be prescribed to break up mucus and phlegm thereby making it easier to cough up.
 Do not combine an expectorant with an antihistamine, decongestant or cough suppressant as they may bring about negative side effects.

 - Inhale steam from a tub of boiling water or hot shower to loosen phlegm in the throat and sinus congestion

-- Drink at least eight glasses of water daily to loosen phlegm and thin mucus – it is also good for your overall health!
+- Drink plenty of water daily to loosen phlegm and thin mucus

 - Avoid eating foods such as dairy products, meat or fried foods that increase mucus production